MasterJ93/ATProtoKit/API_GUIDELINES.md

    ```swift
 	/// A data model definition for the output of checking the user's account status.
    ```
-   The requirements remain the same for the AT Protocol lexicon descriptions, the lexicon's NSID', and the GitHub link.
+   The requirements remain the same for the AT Protocol lexicon descriptions, the lexicon's NSID, and the GitHub link.
 - For the models themselves, they have the following requirements:
 	- The name of the struct is exactly the same as the with the Main model name, but the suffix is the property name within the lexicon itself, and `defs` is removed.
 For example, `com.atproto.admin.defs` contains a property named `modEventView`.
 Therefore, the name of the struct is called `AdminModEventView`.
     - After an empty `///` in the next line, the following line has the description that’s provided by the lexicon.
 If there’s no description, then this can be skipped.
 If there is one, it must say "- Note: According to the AT Protocol specifications: “`<#Description#>`””, where "`<#Description#>`” is the description provided by the lexicon: